10 Key Advantages of an MDR Solution

 Good regulatory compliance typically results from good security practices.
 With online data privacy concerns at an all-time high, keeping customers’ and employees’ personally identifiable information protected is crucial for organizations across industries.

-Data thefts and security breaches can lead to heavy fines, class-action lawsuits, and reputational damage for organizations that don’t stay compliant.
+Data thefts and security breaches can lead to heavy fines, class-action lawsuits, and reputation damage for organizations that don’t stay compliant.
 An MDR provider should offer experience and guidance that enhances automated systems, allowing organizations to meet various regulatory obligations and demonstrate compliance.

-8. Workflow Integration
+7. Workflow Integration

 Reliable workflow integration ensures that alerts are prioritized, properly escalated, and put in front of the right people, so that issues can be remediated by an internal IT staff before they become a larger problem.

-9. Log Data Collection/Correlation
+8. Log Data Collection/Correlation

 Comprehensive, user-friendly log management is important for organizations to understand their security environment and make better security decisions.
 MDR solutions provide this capability, including the automatic collection, aggregation, and retention of log data.
+This collection can not only assist with compliance needs, but the accurate collection and correlation can make a major impact when investigating a potential threat or when a digital forensics expert is investigating an environment during an incident.

-10. Scalable Data Architecture
+9. Scalable Data Architecture

+A strong MDR solution should have security-optimized data architecture that can unify the ingestion, parsing, and analysis of log data, and which can also dynamically scale, compute, and store resources on demand.
 A scalable cybersecurity architecture forms a strong foundation on which to build the analytics that give security analysts deep visibility into advanced threats.
 Scalable data architecture also provides on-demand access to relevant data for incident investigation and is immediately operational with no setup time.

 Arctic Wolf